 This setting allows you to determine the simplification level of your map.
 You have options of More detail, Normal, or Less detail.

 In this next section, we can set a number of different map setting options.

-In the Type drop-down, choose from a list of nine prepopulated base maps, such as Basic or Satellite.
-The map will refresh with your selection.
+In the Type drop-down, you can choose from a list of nine prepopulated base maps, such as Basic or Satellite.
+The map will refresh after you make a selection.

-You can select a custom search boundary on the map by selecting shift + click to draw a box on the map that sets custom boundaries.
-These boundaries will bound your search results on the Map to the area within them.
+This section allows you to select a custom search boundary on the map by selecting shift + click to draw a box on the map that sets custom boundaries.
+These boundaries will limit your search results on the Map to the area within them.